Brisppy/wireguard-pia-portforward/README.md

 # wireguard-pia-portforward

-A heavily modified fork of https://github.com/thrnz/docker-wireguard-pia Allows the use of a 'gateway' VM for routing traffic through a Waireguard tunnel, while portforwarding to a specific host.
+A heavily modified fork of https://github.com/thrnz/docker-wireguard-pia Allows the use of a 'gateway' VM for routing traffic through a Wireguard tunnel, while portforwarding to a specific host.

 ## Requirements
 * The Wireguard kernel module must already be installed on the host.